Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 Hand Craft Palace

-At the beginning it was called the Casa Mateo Pedroso, finished in 1780 and restored in 1938.
+At the beginning, it was called the Casa Mateo Pedroso, finished in 1780 and restored in 1938.
 It is today one of the most featured places in Old Havana.
-It now names Palacio De La Artesanía or Hand Craft Palace.
+It's now named Palacio De La Artesanía or Hand Craft Palace.

 Museum of Music